AttackOnJasper/University-notes/notes/aws/aws.md

 # S3 (Simple Storage Service)
-* A cloud **bulk storage** service, where you can remotely store a large sum of data.
+* A cloud **bulk object storage** service, where you can remotely store a large sum of data.
 (Similar to Google drive & dropbox)
 * S3 does not reside in any VPCs; it's a global service
 - Features
 	- CORS
-	- CRR
+	- CRR (Cross Region Replication)
 	- Encryption At Rest
 	- Transfer Acceleration
 	* Pre-signed URL